thirdchannel/code-challenge/README.md

 person=Jane Doe
 ```

+Each line in the data file represents a variable binding.
-Where `person` is a variable name, and `Jane Doe` is its corresponding variable value.
+In this example, `person` is a variable name, and `Jane Doe` is its corresponding variable value.

 ### Output

-The variable placeholder has been replaced with the corresponding value:

 ```
 Hello, Jane Doe.
 ```

+The variable placeholder has been replaced with the corresponding variable value.

 ## Running